5 Reasons to Visit Surrey in Spring

 Events

-Surrey’s annual Earth Day celebration: Party for the Planet takes place on April 29.
-Featuring green activities, a sustainable marketplace, plant sales, and lots of live entertainers including Circus West, Glisha, the Kwel Eng Sen Dancers and Rangla Punjab Arts Academy.
+Surrey’s annual Earth Day celebration: Party for the Planet takes place on April 27.
+Featuring green activities, a sustainable marketplace, plant sales, and lots of live entertainers including the Wookiez, Matt Hermano, Surrey City Orchestra, Harmeet Kaur Virdee, the HIgher Ground Dance Company and Stars of the North.

-A May Long Weekend tradition for many involves strapping on those cowboy boots and heading over to the Cloverdale Rodeo and Country Fair!
-That’s right … the Cloverdale Rodeo is back after a 3-year hiatus!
+A Surrey May Long Weekend tradition involves pulling on your cowboy boots and heading to the Cloverdale Rodeo and Country Fair!
 The Rodeo is far from a one-trick pony, there’s SO much to do and see.
-When you’re not cheering on the world’s top cowboys and cowgirls as they compete in classic ‘rough stock’ rodeo events such as bareback, saddle bronc and bull riding, there’s plenty else to keep you occupied over the course of the long weekend: RibFest, live entertainment, BC’s largest travelling Midway, the World Freestyle Round-Up Skateboard Competition and the West Coast Lumberjack Show.
+When you’re not cheering on the world’s top cowboys and cowgirls as they compete in classic ‘rough stock’ rodeo events such as bareback, saddle bronc and bull riding, there’s plenty else to keep you occupied for the long weekend: RibFest, live entertainment, BC’s largest travelling Midway, the World Freestyle Round-Up Skateboard Competition and the West Coast Lumberjack Show.

 Check out our events calendar for more events taking place this spring.